mkp170791/numpy/doc/neps/nep-0026-missing-data-summary.rst

 One option is to just copy R, by implementing a mechanism whereby dtypes can arrange for certain bitpatterns to be given NA semantics.

-One option is to copy numpy.ma closely, but with a more optimized implementation.
+One option is to copy numpy_demo.ma closely, but with a more optimized implementation.
 (Or to simply optimize the existing implementation.)

 One option is that described in `NEP 12`_, for which an implementation